slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - what is poison? anything beyond what we need is poison. it can be power, laziness, food, ego, ambition, vanity, fear, anger, or whatever.
 - you can’t heal if you keep pretending you’re not hurt.
 - You know a nigga depressed once he starts going on walks.
+- having to go to school on your birthday and everyone pointing it out.
+- can i ask you a question?
+99% people get frightened.
 -->

 > *"If you are depressed you are living in the past.